Laura Woyasz, recently seen on Broadway in For The Girls, singing alongside Kristin Chenoweth.

 Mark Nuccio, Clarinet

-Critics have praised clarinetist Mark Nuccio for his solo, orchestral, and chamber appearances, describing him as “the evening’s highlight”, full of “mystery and insight” and “shaping his phrases beautifully with a rich, expressive tone.”
+Critics have praised clarinetist Mark Nuccio for both his solo and chamber appearances, describing him as “the evening’s highlight”, full of “mystery and insight” and “shaping his phrases beautifully with a rich, expressive tone.”
 (NY Times)

 Yoonshin Song, 1st Violin